Focus On Bhutan – 13 days/12 nights

 Paro Valley to Thimphu Valley (1 hr 30 mins)

-After clearing immigration and customs you will be greeted by your BTCL guide and driver and transferred to Bhutan’s capital Thimphu, travelling through the spectacular countryside en-route.
+After clearing immigration and customs you will be greeted by your BTCL guide and driver and transferred to Bhutan’s capital Thimphu.
+Travelling through the spectacular countryside, en-route make a stop at the Tachogang Lhakhang (iron bridge).
 All the houses and buildings in the Kingdom are painted and constructed in traditional Bhutanese style.

 On arrival into Thimphu check-in to your hotel and take lunch.
 Enjoy the remainder of the day to explore Thimphu, both by vehicle and on foot.
-Your options include visits to the National Memorial Stupa; the celebrated Royal Textile Academy and the Takin Preserve – home to Bhutan’s most unusual national mammal.
+Your options include visits to the National Memorial Chorten; the celebrated Royal Textile Academy (closed Sun & PH) and the Takin Preserve – home to Bhutan’s most unusual national mammal.

 Overnight Thimphu – Bhutanese Style 3* Hotel.

 Thimphu to Phobjikha Valley (4-5 hrs)